What Were The Bidens Doing In Ukraine? 5 Questions Answered

 Ukraine had a revolution in February 2014, when the pro-Russian president, Viktor Yanukovych, was ousted and fled to Russia amid massive, sustained protests that focused on corruption in his administration.

 A pro-Western president, Petro Poroshenko, took over.
-Then-President Obama's administration was prepared to work with the new government, a position shared with European governments and international institutions, such as the World Bank and the International Monetary Fund.
+Then-President Barack Obama's administration was prepared to work with the new government, a position shared with European governments and international institutions, such as the World Bank and the International Monetary Fund.
 But they were all concerned about the country's endemic corruption, which had plagued the country ever since it gained independence in the 1991 breakup of the Soviet Union.

 Obama made then-Vice President Biden the point man, and he became a frequent visitor to Ukraine.

-2. What role did Joe Biden's son, Hunter Biden, play in Ukraine?
+2. What role did Joe Biden's son Hunter Biden play in Ukraine?

-In the spring of 2014, as Joe Biden began has trips to Ukraine, Hunter Biden took a position on the board of the country's largest private gas company, Burisma.
+In the spring of 2014, as Joe Biden began his trips to Ukraine, Hunter Biden took a position on the board of the country's largest private gas company, Burisma.
 He was reportedly paid up to $50,000 a month.

 The question of a possible conflict of interest — with Hunter Biden profiting in a country where his father was actively working with the government — was raised publicly at the time.